-Whilst having a degree in arts, science, engineering or law gives you a very attractive specialism to offer employers, building business and management skills onto your primary degree through the MSc in Business and Management allows you to utilise and apply your specialism in any industry: across the public, non-profit and private sectors.
+Whilst having a degree in arts, science, engineering or law gives you a very attractive specialism to offer employers, building business and management skills onto your primary degree through the MSc. in Business and Management allows you to utilise and apply your specialism in any industry: across the public, non-profit and private sectors.

-Careers Advisory Service:
+Careers Advisory Service

+The TCD Careers Advisory Service (CAS) is also available to postgraduate students.
 Included in the many services provided by CAS are an extensive Careers Information Centre and an award-winning website.
 Both contain information on all aspects of the career-planning process, employment search, as well as details of ongoing career and graduate recruitment events.
 CAS also offers TCD students exclusive access to Vault’s Career Insider and the ‘Going Global’ resource with country specific information.

 The dedicated Civic Engagement Office can also help students to identify and pursue a volunteering opportunity which suits their needs, interests and availability and which will allow them to develop additional skills and confidence while studying at Trinity College.